TUESDAY, 1 JuLY

 Rebecca Kuruvilla, NHS University Hospitals of Liverpool Group, Liverpool, United Kingdom

-Session B8: Using routinely collected data to inform clinical pharmacology
+Session B8: Using routinely collected data to inform clinical pharmacology (Auditorium)

 Chairs: Aleksi Tornio, University of Turku, Turku, Finland and Caridad Pontes, Universitat Autónoma de Barcelona, Barcelona, Spain